Empty Mortar, Sagging Boobs, and How a Clean Heart Aids Fermentation

 And no messing around with the mortar.
 With already so many hurdles to overcome, why add sagging boobs to the mix?
 No horsing around with a knife either, especially after sunset (in the pre-electricity days) because—as the adults would say to her—there’s a type of ghost, phi phlak (pushing ghost), whose sole purpose in life2 is to lie in wait until someone uses a sharp object in a dark kitchen so it can—purely for its own entertainment—jump out, push them off balance, and cause them to cut themselves.

 No singing in the kitchen either.
-The adults would tell the girl that any kind of distraction in the kitchen could result in accidents or injuries.
+The adults could have told the girl that any kind of distraction in the kitchen could result in accidents or injuries.
 But they figured that wouldn’t scare her as much as an old superstition that says singing in the kitchen would result in her marrying a much, much older man.
 The implication is not that the husband would be an old, wealthy man who dies shortly after marriage, leaving her financially secure for the rest of her life; it’s more like that, due to her husband’s advanced age, the young wife’s life would be all about geriatric care with little hope for marital fulfillment in one key aspect.

 As much as I’d like to think that we as a society have left these antiquated beliefs in the past, my experience has proven otherwise.